 Perhaps most notably, acne becomes problematic during our teenage years.
 Around and about 80 per cent of young people between the ages 11 to 30 suffer with symptoms of acne for several years of their life.
 Although boys do struggle with spots and greasy skin during late puberty, acne is more common and prolonged in young females, typically those between the ages of 13 and 18.

 For most people, acne is a temporary skin concern that goes away on its own at some stage in the early to mid-twenties.
-Yet, for others, particularly women, acne will continue as a persistent, relentless problem into adult life.
-What’s more, those who were afflicted with severe acne during adolescence or early adulthood may also have to live with a constant tormenting reminder in acne scarring.
-Although acne and scarring can’t be cured entirely, it can be controlled and its effects reduced with appropriate treatments, available from Aesthetics Lab.
+Yet, for others, acne will continue as a persistent, relentless problem into adult life.
+What’s more, those who were afflicted with severe acne during adolescence or early adulthood may also have to live with a constant reminder of acne scarring.
+Although acne and scarring can’t be cured entirely, it can be controlled and its effects reduced with appropriate treatments available at Bodyvie.

 Although they consist of the same attributes, acne symptoms can scope from mild to severe, with mild acne generally treatable by pharmacy-bought ointments.
 Fundamentally, acne is the leading cause of oily, greasy skin.
 Other symptoms include a variation six types of spots, commonly found to affect the face, back, and chest.
 Blackheads are tiny, dark bumps that develop on the skin.
 Although they look to be the result of dirt build-up, blackheads are the result of undesirable hair follicle pigmentation.
 Blackheads can be yellow or dark, while whiteheads, are lighter in appearance, firmer, and can’t be relieved when squeezed.
 The four main types of spots are cysts, papules, pustules, and nodules.
 While the latter can be painful, not to mention damaging to self-esteem and confidence, cysts are the most serious of the acne spots.
 Large in size and boil-like, they are filled with pus and can often lead to acne scarring later in life.